The Dangers and Side Effects of Citalopram Abuse

 Some of these interactions can be dangerous and can cause serious side effects.
 Be sure to talk to your doctor about all the drugs, substances, and supplements you take before starting citalopram.
 And always check with your doctor or pharmacist before taking any new medicines, substances, or supplements while taking citalopram.

 Quitting citalopram cold turkey can be extremely difficult, and many people will experience Celexa withdrawal symptoms when they try to do so.
 Substance abuse can also lead to other problems, such as financial and relationship problems.
-This can make it even harder for someone to quit using the drug.
 If you or someone you know is struggling with citalopram or drug abuse, it’s essential to seek professional help.
-Zinnia Healing can provide you with the medical detox resources you need to recover from citalopram abuse and addiction.
+Zinnia Health can provide you with the medical detox resources you need to recover from citalopram abuse and addiction.
 Contact us today or call (855) 430-9439 to learn more.